 11. The Silent Treatment

 While it’s normal for a person to emotionally and verbally shut down if they’re experiencing emotional overwhelm (sometimes called “emotional flooding”), it can also be used intentionally as a manipulation tactic.
-A manipulator will shut down communication and connection as a form of punishment.
+A manipulator will shut down communication and connection as a form of punishment, giving the silent treatment.
 This can include withholding affection, any form of communication, and intimacy.7

 12. Passive-Aggressiveness